observablehq/runtime/README.md

 If *element* is specified, the value of this variable will be displayed in the specified DOM *element*.
 If the variable’s value is a DOM node, this node replaces the content of the specified *element*; if the variable’s current value is not a DOM node, the object inspector will automatically generate a suitable display for the current value.

 A variable with no associated *element* is only computed if any transitive output of the variable has an *element*.
-In other words, variables are only computed on an as-needed basis to be displayed in the document.
-This is particularly useful when a document defines multiple modules (as with [imports](#variable_import)): only the needed variables from imported modules are computed.
+In other words, variables are computed on an as-needed basis to be displayed.
+This is particularly useful when the runtime has multiple modules (as with [imports](#variable_import)): only the needed variables from imported modules are computed.

 ### Variables